Pedro Cano: Military career

 Pedro enlisted in the U.S. Army on November 28, 1942.
 He entered military service on April 28, 1943.
 His training was based in Fort Meade, Maryland.
 Pedro was assigned to the 4th Infantry Division, 8th Infantry Regiment, C Company.
 On January 18, 1944, Pedro left from New York Harbor for overseas duty and training.
 His destination was England, where he would continue his training.
 On June 6, 1944, Pedro's 8th Infantry Regiment took part in the initial assault on Utah Beach starting at H-Hour or 6:30 A.M.
 Company C (Pedro's company) led the way.
 Pedro took part in the Northern France Campaign and on September 14, 1944, the 4th Division attacked the Siegfried Line at Schnee Eifel after moving into Belgium through Houffalize.
 On November 6, 1944, the 4th Division reached the Hurtgen Forest where a lengthy battle would take place, that lasted until early December.

 It was during that struggle that Pedro etched his name in the annals of military valor.

 On the 2nd of December, 1944 at 0800, Private Pedro Cano advanced with the assault elements of his Company C (1st Battalion) during an attack against strong German defenses in the Hurtgen Forest, near Schevenhutte, Germany.
-When his platoon was pinned down by two hostile machine guns covering a minefield, Cano, armed with a rocket launcher, ran through the intense machine gun fire to the right flank of his company.
-At this point Company C had experienced 15 or more casualties.
-Although Cano had no knowledge of where the mines were planted or how dense the minefield was, he crawled through this dangerous area for a distance of twenty-five yards over rough, thickly wooded ground which afforded him little cover and scant visibility, and which was crisscrossed by deadly automatic fire.
-Cano crawled forward to a point within ten yards of the first enemy machine gun and fired his rocket launcher (bazooka) directly into the enemy emplacement.
-This reduced the hostile position, killing two gunners and five supporting riflemen.
-Private Cano then fired at the second German machine gun emplacement from the same position, killing two more gunners and forcing five supporting riflemen to withdraw.
+When his platoon was pinned down by two hostile machine guns covering a minefield, Cano, armed with a bazooka, ran through the intense machine gun fire to the right flank of his company.
+At this point, Company C had experienced 15 or more casualties.
+Although Cano had no knowledge of where the mines were planted or how dense the minefield was, he crawled twenty-five yards through this dangerous area over rough, thickly-wooded ground which afforded him little cover and scant visibility, and which was crisscrossed by deadly automatic fire.
+Cano crawled forward to a point within ten yards of the first enemy machine gun and fired his bazooka directly into the enemy emplacement, killing two gunners and five supporting riflemen.
+Private Cano then fired at the second German machine gun emplacement from the same position with his rifle, killing two more gunners and forcing five supporting riflemen to withdraw.
 His actions permitted Company C to advance.
 Meanwhile, Company K came abreast of Company C on the left flank and was pinned down by withering crossfire from two additional hostile machine guns.
 Private Cano, aware of Company K's difficulty, crossed his own company's front and, after determining the position of the German guns, approached them stealthily from the flank.
 He crept forward through Company K's zone of action until he reached a point fifteen yards from the hostile machine guns.
-Firing one rocket launcher, Private Cano reduced the nearest gun and killed two gunners.
-He then single-handedly reloaded his bazooka, normally a two-man function, and fired at the second enemy machine gun from the same position, which destroyed the gun and killed two more gunners.
+Firing another round from his bazooka, Private Cano knocked out the gun and killed the two gunners.
+He then singlehandedly reloaded his bazooka, a function normally performed by an accompanying soldier, and fired at the second enemy machine gun from the same position, destroying the gun and killing two more gunners.